-CleanApp 3 review
+CleanApp 3 full review

 Users switching from Windows to Mac OS X will be bewildered by one glaring omission from the operating system.
 There’s no built in tool to remove applications.

 Some hardcore Mac users may shrug at this – what’s the point?
 There’s no registry on a Mac; the system disc is automatically optimised so it’s not as though there’s a problem with fragmentation.